 But why do you need micro frontends?
 What benefits can they bring?
 Let’s find out together.

-Advantages of micro frontend architecture
+Advantages of micro frontends architecture

 Disadvantages of micro frontend architecture